-The clinical research landscape is evolving quickly.
+The clinical research landscape is evolving quickly particularly in terms of eCOA oversight.
 With the EMA’s Guideline on Computerized Systems (2023), the FDA’s increased focus on technology accountability, and the ICH E6(R3) update to Good Clinical Practice, sponsors are facing heightened expectations for how investigator oversight—especially within electronic Clinical Outcome Assessment (eCOA) systems—is documented and verified.

-Across the industry, those expectations signal a broader shift: from assuming oversight to proving it.
-Regulators now want transparent, electronic evidence that investigators have reviewed, endorsed, and maintained accountability for participant data throughout the study lifecycle.
+Across the industry, these expectations signal a broader shift.
+We can no longer assume eCOA oversight, we must demonstrate it clearly.
+Regulators now want transparent, electronic evidence that investigators have reviewed, endorsed, and maintained accountability for participant data throughout the clinical trial lifecycle.

-As decentralized and hybrid trials become more common, that level of visibility is harder to achieve using paper or scanned documentation.
-Sponsors need systems that capture oversight in real time and withstand inspection—without adding administrative burden to sites.
+As decentralized and hybrid trials become more common, that level of visibility is harder to achieve when using paper or scanned documentation.
+Sponsors need eCOA systems that capture oversight in real time and stand up to inspection—without adding administrative burden to sites.

-To explore what this means in practice, I sat down with Steve Begley, YPrime’s Chief Compliance Officer, and Aubrey Verna, Senior Product Director, to discuss how evolving regulations are redefining oversight and how advanced technology like YPrime eCOA can help sponsors stay audit-ready.
+To explore what this means for eCOA vendors and clinical trial sponsors, Steve Begley, YPrime’s Chief Compliance Officer, and Aubrey Verna, Senior Product Director, share how evolving regulations are redefining eCOA oversight, and how eClinical technology leaders like YPrime can help sponsors stay audit-ready.

-Q: What’s driving the increased regulatory attention on investigator oversight?
+Q: What’s driving regulatory scrutiny on investigator oversight with eCOA?

 Steve Begley:

-Regulators are trying to close the gap between what is intended to happen at the site level and what can actually be demonstrated.
+Regulators are closing the gap between what is intended to happen at the site level and what sites can actually demonstrate.
 The EMA, FDA, and ICH all emphasize the same principle: oversight must be traceable and attributable throughout the life of the trial.

-Ultimately, this shift is about strengthening data integrity and ensuring participant safety.
-Oversight is no longer assumed—it has to be proven.
+Ultimately, this shift strengthens data integrity and ensures participant safety.
+Oversight is no longer assumed—it must be proven.

 Q: How have recent updates, particularly EMA 2023 and ICH E6(R3), changed what sponsors and sites need to demonstrate?